Ongoing seminar

 Session organized by the ExposUM Institute in collaboration with the Health and Society Forum

-In this session, Sylvain Bertschy will present the action research project conducted by the Scientific Interest Group on Occupational and Environmental Cancers in Vaucluse (GISCOPE 84).This is an interdisciplinary research and action program involving medical and paramedical staff, researchers, and occupational health and prevention professionals.
-Its objective is to generate knowledge about carcinogenic risks linked to work and the environment, to support eligible patients in obtaining recognition of their illness as an occupational disease, and to promote exposure prevention and training.
+In this session, Sylvain Bertschy will present the action research project led by the Scientific Interest Group on Occupational and Environmental Cancers in the Vaucluse (GISCOPE 84).This is an interdisciplinary research and action program involving medical and paramedical staff, researchers, and occupational health and prevention professionals.
+Its objective is to generate knowledge on work- and environment-related carcinogenic risks, to assist eligible patients in obtaining recognition of their condition as an occupational disease, as well as to promote exposure prevention and training.

-Speaker: Sylvain Bertschy is a researcher in history who joined the Norbert Elias Center in 2024 as a junior professor at the University of Avignon.
-He leads the research and teaching program "Toxicities and Citizenship" (ToxCit), which aims to understand how historical changes in work and production, particularly their chemical intensification, have contributed to the process of "toxication of ecosystems and bodies" and how, in turn, this process is challenging historical forms of the social and health welfare state.
+Speaker: Sylvain Bertschy is a historian who joined the Norbert Elias Center in 2024 as a junior professor at the University of Avignon.
+He leads the research and teaching program “Toxicities and Citizenship” (ToxCit), which aims to understand how historical changes in labor and production—particularly their chemical intensification—have contributed to the process of “the toxicification of ecosystems and bodies” and how, in turn, this process challenges historical forms of the social and health welfare state.

 https://www.canal-u.tv/chaines/msh-sud/visibiliser-les-cancers-professionnels-et-environnementaux